Ordinary People – by Hayseed

 Unfortunately, the fic had a major problem – the Snape is out of character.
 Almost grossly out of character.
 I don’t understand how an author like Hayseed, who wrote such a painfully perfect Snape in ‘Dark Gods in the Blood’, could mess him up so badly in this one.
 He is immature and makes rash, foolish decisions.
 I can accept him not having any experience with relationships, maybe, but sleeping with Hermione without attempting to resist, without consulting the headmaster, and without considering the consequences?
 Getting caught snogging Hermione in her room with the door unlocked with no wards?
 Stealing scientific equipment (because he has no money, I guess?)
 No. These are the mistakes of a teenager, not a grown man.
 And especially not a grown man who is a double-agent spy; dangerous, careful, and precise.

 The other problem, smaller but still significant, is what I perceive as lazy writing.
 There are a lot of things that were terribly “convenient.”
 Snape and Hermione single-handedly rescue Harry from a sticky situation.
 Snape and Hermione single-handedly defeat Voldemort (well, Harry too.)
 Dumbledore and the Order are characters in the story, but they are all magically ‘busy’ at these crucial times, and they don’t seem to be planning or doing anything important for the rest of the story.
-Lazy, immersion-breaking writing.
+Those kind of contrivances are immersion-breaking to me.
 There is also a point in the story where Snape and Hermione recount the activities of the previous chapter to Dumbledore, and take almost the entire chapter to do it.
 So you’re reading the same chapter twice, essentially.
 What?

 If you can overlook these problems, there is a lot to love here.
 The academic portion is thoughtful and interesting, mixing Muggle science with magical principles.
 There are a lot of charming scenarios and fun hijinks involving side characters.
 There are some really well-conceived ideas about the Dark Arts.
 But for me, none of that really matters when the Snape….just isn’t Snape.